New Kitten Guide

 Claws and Paws

 We recommend offering several scratchers to prevent inappropriate scratching.
-Scratchers come in a variety of textures (ie: cardboard, sisal, carpet) and shapes (ie: mats, posts, beds, boxes).
+Scratchers come in a variety of textures (cardboard, sisal, carpet, etc.) and shapes (mats, posts, beds, boxes, etc.).
 You should have at least one vertical and one horizontal type.
 Trimming their nails frequently can also help prevent unwanted scratching.
 Nail caps can be applied to prevent damage from scratching.

 Flea & Tick Prevention